natashaclerkin/fiid-memory-game-MS2/README.md

 - Increase customer acquisition.
 - Increase brand recognition and follower engagement.
 - Make the brand stand out from the swarm of plant-based companies during Veganuary.
-- Target a younger audience who have more disposible income such as millennials.
+- Target a younger audience who have more disposable income such as millennials.

 **The customer goals of this game project are:**

-- Obtain a discount towards future orders.
+- Obtain a discount for future orders.
 - Learn about the product offering and brand.
 - Have a good experience while on the site.